opencpn-radar-pi/radar_pi/BUILD_DEPENDENCIES.md

 ## Flatpak
 Install runtime and opencpn as described in flatpak/README.md

 ## MacOS

-Use the ci script, which just builds the artifacts used like
+Use the ci script, which just installs the build deps and configures when used in a non-CI environment:

-    $ cd build
+    $ ci/circleci-build-macos

-    $ ../ci/circleci-build-macos local_build
+After the initial run the build dependencies are in place and configured.

-After the initial run the build dependencies are in place and configured, builds could be done using `make tarball` etc. Note that MacOS also supports `make create-pkg` which creates a .pkg installer.
+Make for example the tarball using `cd build; make tarball`